Expand To Show Full Article

 Before diving into the causes and solutions, let’s first understand what the septic light indicates.
 The septic light, also known as the “pump” or “alarm” light, is an indicator that your septic system is not working correctly.
 Typically, the light is connected to a float switch that triggers the septic alarm when the water level in the tank gets too high.

-Causes of Septic Light On But No Alarm
+Septic Red Light On But No Alarm: Causes

 Electrical problems can also be the cause of the septic light turning on without the alarm sounding.
 The electrical wiring may be damaged, or there may be a blown fuse or tripped circuit breaker.